coq/coq/doc/sphinx/addendum/universe-polymorphism.rst

    This option, on by default, removes universes which appear only in the body of an opaque polymorphic definition from the definition's universe arguments.
-As such, no value needs to be provided for these universes when instanciating the definition.
+As such, no value needs to be provided for these universes when instantiating the definition.
 Universe constraints are automatically adjusted.

    Consider the following definition: